-OF THE MUSCLES WHICH LIE UPON THE
+OF THE MUSCLES WHICH LIE UPON THE OUTSIDE OF THE THORAX.

-In removing the integuments from the fore-part of the thorax, the pectoralis major and interior edge of the deltoid muscle should be dissected in the course of their fibres; and to do this, it will be necessary to remember that the fibres run obliquely from the sternuna num and clavicle to the upper part of the os humeri.
+IN removing the integuments from the fore-part of the thorax, the pectoralis major and interior edge of the deltoid muscle should be dissected in the course of their fibres; and to do this, it will be necessary to remember that the fibres run obliquely from the sternum and clavicle to the upper part of the os humeri.
 They are not covered by any fascia, but by a condensed cellular membrane, which is similar to a thin aponeurosis, and is with difficulty dissected away, unless it be done very regularly.